flanksource/docs/mission-control/docs/notifications/concepts/templating.md

 ## Go Template

 Go templates are a feature of the Go programming language that allow you to define and execute templates.
 Templates are text files that contain placeholders for data, which are filled in at runtime.
-The view data for the template is the [search param](./api.md#search-params).

 ### Examples